bredmond1019/claude-commands/workflows/multi-agent-workflow.md

 # Multi-Agent Workflow Example

-This example demonstrates how to use multiple Claude agents in parallel for larger projects.
+This example demonstrates how to use the updated multi-agent commands for parallel development of larger projects.

 ## Scenario

 You're building a web application with frontend, backend, database, and testing components.
-Using multiple agents allows parallel development of these components.
+Using multiple agents allows parallel development of these components with automatic coordination.

 ## Step 1: Create Comprehensive Design Document